 What IS Executive Presence?

-The right mix of these three skills sets signals that a woman is authentic, inspirational, a great collaborator and can drive business results.
+The right mix of these three skills sets signals that an executive is authentic, inspirational, a great collaborator and can drive business results.

 Can I improve my Presence?